 Over many decades, the “junk” has been broadly used to refer to non-coding sequences in our DNA that appear to lack any function.
 It was first used in the 1960s to suggest that the majority of our DNA may be expendable.
 The term “junk DNA” has become very popular, although it has deterred some from studying it.
 Who would seriously apply for funding to investigate junk?

-In the last few decade, new methods to identify the DNA that is transcribed into RNA (a chemical cousin of DNA) have suggested that about 80% of DNA may serve some purpose.
+In the last few decades, new methods to identify the DNA that is transcribed into RNA (a chemical cousin of DNA) have suggested that about 80% of DNA may serve some purpose.
 Many thousands of new hypothetical genes that encode only RNA, but not proteins, have been discovered.
 Some of these strands of RNA are indeed involved in the regulation of genes, such as deciding when to switch them on and when to switch them off.

 The result of these findings made some question the very existence of junk DNA.
 Yet others argued that the variable size of many genomes filled with largely repetitive sequences can’t explain the complexity of organisms and that there has to be a chunk of DNA with no function.
 Why does an onion need a genome that is about five times larger than ours?